-Graffiti and scratching glass or other material on someone else' property is now considered vandalism and those convicted face fines, imprisonment and the requirement to clean up the damage or perform community service.
-Parents/Guardians may be liable to pay fines as high as \$10,000 and be required to participate in the clean up.
-[PC 594]
+Graffiti and scratching glass or other material on someone else's property is considered vandalism.
+Those convicted face fines, imprisonment and the requirement to clean up the damage or perform community service.
+Parents/ Guardians may be liable to pay fines as high as \$10,000 and be required to participate in the clean-up.
+[PC 594-594.8]